-I will let you know a little tips here.
+I will let you know a few tips here.

-Fact is that it will be way cheaper to get the monthly plan, as long as you only stay 1-month.
+The fact is that it will be way cheaper to get the monthly plan, as long as you only stay one month.

-Indeed, I suggest you to take 1 month plan (as of today you are not engaged if you purchase the monthly plan so you can leave with no additional cost, I invite you to check by yourself though) and create as much designs as you need for your in-stream overlays but also for your banners on Twitch, Instagram, YouTube etc.
+Indeed, I suggest you to take a 1-month plan (as of today you are not engaged if you purchase the monthly plan so you can leave with no additional cost, I invite you to check by yourself though) and create as many designs as you need for your in-stream overlays but also for your banners on Twitch, Instagram, YouTube, etc.

 When you’re done, just leave!